Valery Legasov: Career

 For around two years, Legasov worked as an engineer at the Siberian Chemical Combine in the city of Tomsk-7, as a shift supervisor.
 He took this role in order to gain practical experience that would be the basis for later research.
 At Tomsk Polytechnic University, he started researching gaseous uranium hexachloride in a gaseous fission reactor.
 However, news of progress made by Neil Bartlett in Canada caused Legasov to switch his interest to noble gas chemistry.
 In 1962, he joined the graduate school in the Department of Molecular Physics of the Kurchatov Institute of Atomic Energy, first as a junior then senior researcher, and finally as head of the laboratory.
 In 1967, he defended his thesis at the Kurchatov Institute, under the supervisor Isaak Kikoin, on the synthesis of compounds of noble gases and the study of their properties.
 He received the degree of Candidate in 1967 and his doctorate in chemistry in 1972.
-At some stage, Legasov experienced face injuries and minor scarring as a result of chemical experimentation.
+At some stage, Legasov experienced facial injuries and minor scarring as a result of chemical experimentation.